Sharon Reynolds MBACP

 In these fast paced days I can offer you my time, attention and genuine interest in your situation; working together with you to find different perspectives and a hopeful way forward.

-If you would like to discus whether or how therapy might be helpful to you I am happy to have this conversation.
+If you would like to discus whether or how therapy might be helpful to you, I would be happy to have this conversation with you.

 Training, qualifications & experience